benjbuch/octo_waffle/README.md

 # R Workshop

 ## Prerequisites

+Before we can get started, you need to install R and famliarize with some concepts.

+### Installing R

 Install the latest version of **R** from [https://cran.rstudio.com/](https://cran.rstudio.com).
 Most of the code will probably run also on older versions of R. Beware that you will need to re-install packages after updating R to a newver version.